KnowEnG/Samples_Clustering_Pipeline/README.md

 Note: all of the clustering methods mentioned above use the non-negative matrix factorization (nmf) as the main clustering algorithm.

-If a pheotype data file is include this pipeline **evaluates** the clustering result.
+If a pheotype data file is included this pipeline **evaluates** the clustering result.

 There are two evaluation methods: